biopython/biopython.github.io/wiki/GitMigration.md

 -------------------------

 There are two ways of getting the code tree onto your machine.
-They're not that different, in fact both will result in a diretory on your machine containing a full copy of the repository on your machine.
+They're not that different, in fact both will result in a directory on your machine containing a full copy of the repository on your machine.
 However, if you have a github account, you can make your repository a public branch of the project.
 If you do so, other people will be able to